12 Healthcare Stocks Moving In Tuesday's After-Market Session

 Gainers

-Genesis Healthcare (NYSE:GEN) stock moved upwards by 39.15% to $0.73 during Tuesday's after-market session.
-At the close, Genesis Healthcare's trading volume reached 2.8 million shares.
-This is 356.9% of its average volume over the last 100 days.
-The company's market cap stands at $121.3 million.
+Xeris Pharmaceuticals (NASDAQ:XERS) stock moved upwards by 10.47% to $5.8 during Tuesday's after-market session.
+Xeris Pharmaceuticals's trading volume hit 305.4K shares by close, accounting for 8.71% of its average volume over the last 100 days.
+The company's market cap stands at $218.0 million.

-DermTech (NASDAQ:DMTK) shares moved upwards by 4.9% to $12.18.
-Today's trading volume for this security ended up closing at 831 shares, which is 0.7 percent of its average volume over the last 100 days.
-The market value of their outstanding shares is at $220.5 million.
+Sesen Bio (NASDAQ:SESN) shares increased by 4.23% to $1.23.
+At the close, Sesen Bio's trading volume reached 15.3K shares.
+This is 0.61% of its average volume over the last 100 days.
+The market value of their outstanding shares is at $135.8 million.

-Sundial Growers (NASDAQ:SNDL) shares rose 4.46% to $0.22.
-Today's trading volume for this security ended up closing at 6.1 million shares, which is 47.96 percent of its average volume over the last 100 days.
-The company's market cap stands at $23.8 million.

 Losers

-Alphatec Holdings (NASDAQ:ATEC) shares fell 9.76% to $9.25 during Tuesday's after-market session.
-Today's trading volume for this security ended up closing at 299.3K shares, which is 50.42 percent of its average volume over the last 100 days.
-The market value of their outstanding shares is at $586.7 million.
+VistaGen Therapeutics (NASDAQ:VTGN) shares decreased by 9.76% to $0.74 during Tuesday's after-market session.
+Today's trading volume for this security ended up closing at 8.9K shares, which is 0.42 percent of its average volume over the last 100 days.
+The market value of their outstanding shares is at $36.9 million.

-Auris Medical Holding (NASDAQ:EARS) stock decreased by 4.86% to $0.98.
-Auris Medical Holding's trading volume hit 143.1K shares by close, accounting for 11.21% of its average volume over the last 100 days.
-The market value of their outstanding shares is at $4.6 million.
+Anchiano Therapeutics (NASDAQ:ANCN) stock fell 8.79% to $1.35.
+Trading volume for this security closed at 11.1K, accounting for 14.45% of its average full-day volume over the last 100 days.
+The market value of their outstanding shares is at $10.0 million.

-Royalty Pharma (NASDAQ:RPRX) stock declined by 4.49% to $42.8.
-This security traded at a volume of 70.8K shares come close, making up 7.34% of its average volume over the last 100 days.
-The market value of their outstanding shares is at $25.4 billion.
+SCWorx (NASDAQ:WORX) stock decreased by 6.39% to $1.32.
+Trading volume for this security closed at 44.8K, accounting for 1.18% of its average full-day volume over the last 100 days.
+The market value of their outstanding shares is at $9.3 million.

-Onconova Therapeutics (NASDAQ:ONTX) shares fell 3.37% to $0.33.
-At the close, Onconova Therapeutics's trading volume reached 812.1K shares.
-This is 3.71% of its average volume over the last 100 days.
-The market value of their outstanding shares is at $54.8 million.
+Cleveland BioLabs (NASDAQ:CBLI) shares fell 5.37% to $3.0.
+At the close, Cleveland BioLabs's trading volume reached 94.4K shares.
+This is 36.92% of its average volume over the last 100 days.
+The market value of their outstanding shares is at $38.7 million.

 Posted-In: Health Care After-Hours Center Movers General